shu-htk/tip-dev/doc/ref/opt.md

 ## global option and local option
-see the following example how the golbal and local option work.
+see the following example how the global and local option work.
 ```
 tip> opt (lc:red)       ;# set the global line color red
 tip> plot x y           ;# the line color is red